Search

 Designate: An Executive Committee member or staff member of CUPE 3903 who assists the survivor in navigating this policy and other resources on behalf of the Local.
 Designates cannot act as a support person as defined under this policy.

-Equity Officer: This term always refers to the 3903 Equity Officer.
+Staff Representative Equity: This term always refers to the 3903 Staff Representative Equity.
 As an employee of CUPE 3903, they are not a member.

 Executive Committee: The governing body of CUPE 3903 between membership meetings consisting of elected positions outlined in Article 8 of the CUPE Local 3903 Bylaws.